Gerrproger/simpleShow/README.md

 });
 ```

-**Note:** Feel free to you use chaining after calling simpleShow method
+**Note:** Feel free to use chaining after calling simpleShow method

 **Note:** SimpleShow can be initialised on any number of elements on a single page